 Shopping Center REITs Worth Noting

 If bricks and mortar stores are about to experience a resurgence, the news could be good for Shopping Center REITs.

 Some of the bigger names in the space include: American Assets Trust Inc. (NYSE:AATC), Brixmor Property Group Inc. (NYSE:BRXC), DDR Corp.
-(NYSE:DDRC), Equity One Inc. (:EQYN/A), Federal Realty Investment Trust (NYSE:FRTC), Kimco Realty Corp.
-(NYSE:KIMD), Regency Centers Corp.
+(NYSE:DDRD), Equity One Inc. (:EQYN/A), Federal Realty Investment Trust (NYSE:FRTD), Kimco Realty Corp.
+(NYSE:KIMC), Regency Centers Corp.
 (NYSE:REGC), Retail Opportunity Investments Corp.
-(NASDAQ:ROICC), Retail Properties of America Inc. (NYSE:RPAIC) and Weingarten Realty Investors (NYSE:WRIC)
+(NASDAQ:ROICD), Retail Properties of America Inc. (NYSE:RPAIC) and Weingarten Realty Investors (NYSE:WRIC)